SassConf/2015-austin-speaker-cfp/README.md

 _A conference for front-end developers and designers that love Sass and are passionate about building a better, more beautiful web._

 ## The CFP closed on June 20, 2015.
-You can see our selected speakers at (sassconf.com)(https://sassconf.com) & buy your ticket today!
+You can see our selected speakers at (sassconf.com)[https://sassconf.com] & buy your ticket today!

 ##### Location & Date
 SassConf will be held in **Austin, Texas** in on *November 11-14 2015*.
 ##### Size
 Past SassConfs have been approximately 150 attendees.
-It is a one-track conference, so all attendees will see your talk.
-For size info on workshops and moderated discussions, check out the [Submission Guidelines](https://github.com/SassConf/2015-speaker-cfp/blob/master/docs/submission-guidelines.md).

 * * *